 Individual academic excellence is encouraged through a culture of high expectations and caring support.

-Schools in the diocese have a long history of academic success, outperforming the state averages on Ohio’s Graduation Test and the ACT.
-Of the 3,132 Catholic high school seniors of the class of 2017 in the Diocese of Cleveland, 97% went on to higher education, where they were awarded more than $308,918,000 in college scholarship assistance.
+Schools in the diocese have a long history of academic success, outperforming the state averages on the ACT and other standardized assessments.
+Of the 3,070 Catholic high school seniors of the class of 2018 in the Diocese of Cleveland, 97% went on to higher education, where they were awarded more than $270,467,014 in college scholarship assistance.

 The Catholic Diocese of Cleveland uses NWEA’s MAP as the diocesan-wide assessment tool for all of our elementary schools.
 MAP® GrowthTM measures what students know and informs teachers what they’re ready to learn next.
 By dynamically adjusting to each student’s performance, MAP Growth creates a personalized assessment experience that accurately measures performance–whether a student performs on, above, or below grade level.
-Timely, easy-to-use reports help teachers teach, students learn, and administrators make better informed decisions on instructional practices in their buildings.
 MAP is administered three times during the school year, allowing educators to adjust their instructional approach to continually meet the needs of their students.

-All Diocese of Cleveland Catholic Schools are recognized as chartered non-public schools by the Ohio Department of Education and are accredited by the Ohio Catholic School Accrediting Association.
+All Diocese of Cleveland Catholic Schools are recognized as chartered non-public schools by the Ohio Department of Education and are accredited by the Ohio Catholic School Accrediting Association (OCSAA).

 Catholic schools in the Diocese of Cleveland are chartered, non-public schools that rely on tuition and other private sources of funding to operate.
 Each school sets its own tuition amount, and has varying opportunities for financial assistance.